overblog/dataloader-php/README.md

 resolves to an Array of values.

 Then load individual values from the loader.
-DataLoaderPHP will coalesce all individual loads which occur within a single frame of execution (a single tick of the event loop if install or using `await` method) and then call your batch function with all requested keys.
+DataLoaderPHP will coalesce all individual loads which occur within a single frame of execution (using `await` method) and then call your batch function with all requested keys.

 ```php
 $userLoader->load(1)